10 Infinity Focus

 For a camera focused at infinity, the minimum subject size that can be resolved thus depends on the focal length of the lens and the f-stop used, but not on the subject distance.
 This formula is used for the minimum subject size calculator.

 For example, consider a lens with a focal length of 50 mm and the f-stop set to 8.
 The circle of confusion is assumed to be 0.033 mm.
 The hyperfocal distance is thus at about 9.6 m (31 ft).
 In this case, we get a minimum subject size of just 3 mm (0.1 in) at a distance of 5 m, but a whopping 600 mm (2 ft) at 1000 m.
-Anything smaller than that (including many people) will more or less disappear.
+Anything smaller than that will more or less disappear.
 On the other hand, for the lens focused at infinity, the minimum subject size is about 6 mm (0.2 in), regardless if the subject is 5 m or 1000 m away.
 While the difference at 5 m is rather small, the effect at 1000 m can be quite dramatic.

-The good news about Merklinger’s approach is that it does not only provide sharp images, but is also very easy to use.
+The good news about Merklinger’s approach is that it does not only provide sharper images, but is also very easy to use.
 He actually recommends to focus at the most distant subject of interest, and adjust the f-stop to the size of nearby subjects that you still want to see.
 From equation (I6), the f-stop can easily be calculated as

 A = f / s (I7)